-(b) Working through partnerships towards a pollution-free planet: UNEP will maintain a strong focus on addressing various pollution streams and leveraging collaboration with partners, including the GEF secretariat, and the multilateral environmental agreements (the Minamata Convention on Mercury, the Basel, Rotterdam and Stockholm conventions and the Montreal Protocol).
-UNEP will work through global, regional and subregional networks and forums, coalitions focused on pollution reduction, such as the Climate and Clean Air Coalition, antimicrobial resistance through the One Health alliance and regional ministerial forums on health and the environment.
-UNEP will collaborate with other United Nations entities, including WHO, FAO, the United Nations Children's Fund, UNDP, the World Bank, the World Trade Organization and the Organization for Economic Cooperation and Development (OECD), scientific institutions, national agencies, non-governmental organizations, foundations and the private sector to assist Member States in implementing pollution reduction efforts.
+(b) Working through partnerships "towards a pollution-free planet": UNEP will maintain a strong focus on addressing various pollution streams and leveraging collaboration with partners, including the GEF secretariat, and the multilateral environmental agreements (the Minamata Convention on Mercury, the Basel, Rotterdam and Stockholm conventions and the Montreal Protocol).
+UNEP will work through global, regional and subregional networks and forums, coalitions focused on pollution reduction, such as the Climate and Clean Air Coalition, antimicrobial resistance through the One Health Alliance and regional ministerial forums on health and the environment.
+UNEP will collaborate with other United Nations entities, including WHO, FAO, the United Nations Children's Fund, UNDP, the World Bank, the World Trade Organization and OECD, scientific institutions, national agencies, non-governmental organizations, foundations and the private sector to assist Member States in implementing pollution reduction efforts.

-(c) Recognizing that global and regional environmental agreements provide a collaborative framework for governance and time-bound actions: While multilateral environmental agreements are key to sound management of chemicals and waste, important implementation challenges remain, including: availability of data, information and knowledge; policy design; adequate legislation; implementation and enforcement capacity and compliance mechanisms; availability of infrastructure and accessible clean technologies; institutional and technical capacity; business and industry leadership; intersectoral collaboration and transboundary cooperation; and true-cost pricing.
-UNEP will support countries in developing the necessary policies, strategies and legislation to implement their respective obligations under the multilateral environmental agreements while strengthening national institutions and mechanisms to monitor and report on related progress.
+(c) Recognizing that global and regional environmental agreements provide a collaborative framework for governance and time-bound actions: While multilateral environmental agreements are key to sound management of chemicals and waste, important implementation challenges remain, including: availability of data, information and knowledge; policy design; adequate legislation; implementation and enforcement capacities and compliance mechanisms; availability of infrastructure and accessible clean technologies; institutional and technical capacity; business and industry leadership; intersectoral collaboration and transboundary cooperation; and true-cost pricing.